isomerpages/govtech-gobusiness-main/_dashboard-faqs/03a-account-access-foreign-individual.md

 third_nav_title: Account access
 ---

-{% include notice.html notice=site.data.dbfaq_foreignaccountindividualnotice%}

 ### Register for a Singpass Foreign user Account

 To apply for licenses in your own name without a Singapore government-issued ID, individuals should register as foreign individual users.

 **NParks**
-To apply for NParks licences, please complete this form: [NParks Licence Application Form](https://avs-eservices-uat.nparks.gov.sg/eservices/sfa-registration)
+<br>To apply for NParks licences, please complete this form: [NParks Licence Application Form](https://avs-eservices-uat.nparks.gov.sg/eservices/sfa-registration)

 {% include letter-accordion.html accordions=site.data.acc103c-account-access-foreign-individual letter="a" %}